It’s no secret that that although Paris is known for elegance and style, the French capital is also an art and culture hub.

 2. The Némo Biennale

 Through 25 March, 130 events dedicated to digital creation will be waiting for you at the Biennale Némo.
-This internationally renowned festival is at the crossroads of several art and digital realities.
+This internationally renowned festival is at the crossroads of various art and digital realities.
 Exhibitions and conferences are on the program of course in addition to shows, concerts and many other surprises.
 The merging of modern disciplines is a central theme of this Biennale since, after all, the future is now, isn’t it?

 3. David Goldblatt at the Centre Pompidou